crake7/Network-Pen-Test-Tools/README.md

 #### `proxy.py`

 * The program has messed up the DNS configuration of some users.
-If you are having networking issues, verify your name server is correct: `$ cat /etc/resolv.conf`
+If you are having networking issues after running the script, verify your name server was not modified: `$ cat /etc/resolv.conf`

 #### `ssh_cmd.py`